 "Extremists of your party should not be permitted to believe that the rest of the world will look the other way.
 Not this time."

-The stars, who also include film director Oliver Stone and novelists Mario Puzo and Gore Vidal, complain that members of Scientologists are banned from German political parties, excluded from jobs in public service, and their children are expelled from schools.
-"And - like the book burning of the 1930s - your party has organised boycotts and seeks to ban performances of Tom Cruise, John Travolta, Chick Corea and any other artist who believe in Scientology.
+The stars, who also include the film director Oliver Stone and the novelists Mario Puzo and Gore Vidal, complain that members of Scientologists are banned from German political parties, excluded from jobs in public service, and their children are expelled from schools.
+"And - like the book-burning of the 1930s - your party has organised boycotts and seeks to ban performances of Tom Cruise, John Travolta, Chick Corea and any other artist who believes in Scientology.

 "In the Germany of the 1930s, Hitler made religious intolerance official government policy," the letter stated.
 "Jews were first marginalised, then excluded from many activities, then vilified and ultimately subjected to unspeakable horrors."
 It added: "In the 1930s, it was the Jews.
 Today it is the Scientologists."